lybekk/offPIM/docs/gettingstarted.md

 ### The easy way - Desktop app

+1. Download the app for your operating system.
+[Linux](https://lybekk.tech/downloads/offpim_desktop.AppImage).
+[Windows](https://lybekk.tech/downloads/offpim_desktop.exe)
+*Windows*
+2. Double-click offpim_desktop.exe to install
+3. Open the app from the start menu.
+*Linux*
+2. Make it executable `$ chmod a+x path-to-file/offpim_desktop.AppImage`
+3. and run! `$ ./path-to-file/offpim_desktop.AppImage`
+*Mac*
+2. Currently no app for Mac OS

-* "offPIM-Electron" is currently only built and tested on Linux (though it is possible to build for another OS yourself)
+**Note:** "offPIM-Electron" is currently only built and tested on Windows(10) and Linux(Ubuntu), though it is possible to build for another OS yourself.

 1. Download [this AppImage file](https://lybekk.tech/downloads/offpim_desktop.AppImage)
 2. Make it executable `$ chmod a+x path-to-file/offpim_desktop.AppImage`
 3. and run! `$ ./path-to-file/offpim_desktop.AppImage`

 ### The still-easy-but-requires-a-few-more-steps way (for techies)